alexandreborges/malwoverview/README.md

 # INSTALLATION

-This tool has been tested on REMnux, Ubuntu, Kali Linux and macOS only.
+This tool has been tested on REMnux, Ubuntu, Kali Linux, macOS and Windows.
 Malwoverview can be installed by executing the following command:

-      * pip3.9 install git+https://github.com/alexandreborges/malwoverview (preferred method)
+      * pip3.11 install git+https://github.com/alexandreborges/malwoverview (preferred method)

       or...